intermountainneuroimaging/inc_documentation/docs/source/deidentification.rst

 Deidentification Overview
 *************************
 There are many instances in which you would want to de-identify your data before ingesting it into Flywheel.
 The main reason is if your acquired data from the scanner is not already de-identified (ie, if you don't scan at INC).
-Below is a brief summary of several ways to de-identify your data before it hits Flywheel, or once it's already in Flywheel.
+Below is a brief summary of several ways to de-identify your data before it enters Flywheel, or once it's already in Flywheel.

 .. warning::
     The UCB instance of Flywheel relies on storage (PetaLibrary) that can have **no personal identifying information** on it.
 Therefore, it is crucial to de-identify your data if it was collected somewhere outside of INC.

 Deidentification on Edge
 ************************
 De-identification on edge refers to wiping out any identifying information in dicom headers at the source (before those dicoms are ever uploaded to Flywheel).
 That source can be your institution's data storage cluster, or your institution's scanner.
-In either case, Flywheel will have no record of any PII in your dicom headers if de-identification happens on edge.
+In either case, Flywheel will have no record of any personal identifying information (PII) in your dicom headers if de-identification happens on edge.

 Fortunately, through the Flywheel command line interface tool (CLI), Flywheel can assist in the de-identification process without "knowing" about your data or registering it in the Flywheel database.